Caleb9/yapp/README.md

 Yet Another Password Prompt

-`yacc` is a small library for Rust based on [console](https://github.com/console-rs/console) to provide simple, testable password prompt for CLI apps.
+`yapp` is a small library for Rust based on [console](https://github.com/console-rs/console) to provide simple, testable password prompt for CLI apps.